Sidebar Site Navigation

 Doug Mau was a graduate student in our Master's Program in the early-to mid 1980s.
 His career has been financial services.
 Recently, he was Vice President of New Business Development for ICA, which is a Broker/Dealer that is part of Jackson National Life.
 It works with financial institutions and independent financial advisors in the U.S. Doug was in charge of its expansion all over the country.
 While ICA is based in Bismarck, ND, Doug worked out of Walton, KY, which is near Cincinnati, OH.
 Doug has been an asset as an alumnus.
 In the 1990s, having already found success in the world of financial services, he returned to UW to talk to our majors about the flexible options that they have with a B.A. or M.A. in sociology.
 He has stayed in touch and has assisted the department in raising donation for its Flittie Scholarship fund.

 Candace May began our graduate program in Fall, 2004, and hit the ground running.
 She finished her M.A. in two years and did such a quality M.A. thesis that she was able to publish an article from it [May, C.K.
 2008.
 "Drug Courts: A Social Capital Perspective."
 Sociological Inquiry.
 78(4):513-35].
 She completed our program in 2006 and then joined the PhD program at Colorado State University (CSU) that Fall.
 She completed her dissertation ("Visibility, Legitimacy, and Power: A North Carolina Fishing Community and Governance of the Commons", in August 2011.
 She has worked as a research assistant on a K-12 science education enhancement project funded by the National Science Foundation as well as for the International Food Policy Research Institute under contract for the production of two papers on violent conflict and natural resources.
-As if that were not enough, she is a sociology instructor at CSU and will also serve as a temporary instructor in our department in Spring 2013.
+She also was a sociology instructor at CSU and served as a sabbatical-replacement instructor for our department in Spring 2013.
+She now has a tenure-track position as an Assistant Professor of Sociology in the Department of Sociology, Anthropology, & Child and Family Studies at the University of Louisiana-Lafayette.
+In addition to teaching, she is conducting research on coastal restoration in the Gulf following the BP disaster, with a focus on how the disaster affected local livelihoods.

 Nancy Muecke moved to Wyoming after earning her undergraduate degree in Social Science Secondary Education from the University of Northern Iowa.
 Her first Masters degree from the University of Wyoming was in Counseling, and she worked in student services at several colleges.
 While working in the Career Services office at UW, she decided to complete a Masters degree in Sociology her real love.
 She used the knowledge gained through her studies in the department to help her better understand the world of work and organizations.
 In the Fall of 2003, while working full-time, she began another formal academic journey in Educational Leadership and Policy Studies with an emphasis in Community College Leadership at Iowa State University and received her Ph.D. in May of 2008.
 She is now happily serving students, faculty and staff as the Campus Dean at Ellsworth Community College in Iowa Falls, IA, and is still reading sociological works for work and for pleasure!